cordova-ccafix/cordova-client-cert-test-app/README.md

 This app attempts to use client certificates to access a <https://ccatesting.com/authenticate> which uses client certificate authentication.
 The response tells whether the server could read the client certificate and if the client certificate authentication was successful.

-This app uses <https://github.com/mwaylabs/cordova-plugin-client-certificate> which provides updated support for client certificates on iOS.
+This app uses plugin installed from `https://github.com/brodybits/cordova-plugin-client-certificate#myp12-support` which supports file association for p12 client certificates with `myp12` extension on iOS.

 The server at <https://ccatesting.com/> was setup according to guidance from: